stringerzoo/Hazard-Map-Update-Tool/FUTURE.md

 ### CORS / file access
 No server-side code is needed — the app is entirely client-side.
 Any static hosting (GitHub Pages, S3, Nginx) will work without modification beyond the font size adjustment above.

+---

+## Persistent settings

+Alert level thresholds and filter values reset to defaults on every page reload.
+This is the most frequently encountered friction point in the monthly workflow.
+Saving to `localStorage` is straightforward and would mean settings survive between sessions without any server-side infrastructure.

+Items to persist: min AGL, max range, Level 1/2/3 AGL thresholds, Level 1/2/3 colors.

+A "reset to defaults" button should accompany any persistent settings implementation.